ansari-katib/ansari-katib/README.md

 # Hi there, I'm Kaitb Ansari! 👋

 ### Welcome to my GitHub profile!
-I'm a passionate **Computer Science student** with skills in web development, focusing on the **MERN stack**.
-I'm driven by curiosity and a desire to solve problems through code, and I'm continuously working to improve my skills and learn new technologies.
+I'm a passionate Computer Science graduate skilled in web development with a focus on the MERN stack.
+Driven by curiosity and a desire to solve problems through code,
+### I continuously improve my skills and learn new technologies.

 ---

 ### 🌟 About Me
-- 🎓 Pursuing a BSc in Computer Science
+- 🎓 Completed a Bachelor's degree in Computer Science (BSc)
 - 💻 Currently learning and building projects in JavaScript, React, Node.js, Express, and MongoDB
 - 💻 Focusing on mastering the **full-stack** technologies
 - 🎯 Goal: Become a skilled Software Engineer, contribute to innovative projects, and continuously grow in the tech industry to make a meaningful impact.